-Ultimately, how you complete the assignment will be up to you. providing you include each step as outlined in the instructions.
+Ultimately, how you complete the assignment will be up to you.

 If you loved the midterm assignment, you may create a series of Digital Slides which contains the information.

 Or you may write a more conventional paper using headings and paragraphs.